PeterWangIntel/crosswalk-website/documentation/05-Installing_Crosswalk.md

 ```sh
 xwalk http://www.google.com
 ```
-1. 'Work in Progress' Installing Crosswalk will install an icon on the Tizen home screen.
+1. *Work in Progress* Installing Crosswalk will install an icon on the Tizen home screen.